ckan/ckanext-scheming/README.md

 ### field_name

 The `field_name` value is the name of an existing CKAN dataset field or a new new extra or keyword vocabulary field.
-Existing field names
+Existing dataset field names
 include:

 * `name` - the URI for the dataset